acharrex/magento2-extension-access-restriction/README.md

 # Magento 2 Access Restriction extension by Shopigo

-This extension adds a feature which allow to deny access to some pages of Magento by displaying an 404 error page.
+This extension adds a feature which allow to deny access to certain pages by displaying a 404 error page.

 More information available at [Shopigo Blog](https://www.shopigo.ch/blog/extension-magento-2-restreindre-acces-pages) (in french).